nikarh/reaper-remote-bandui/README.md

 ### Development

 This project does not have a mock backend, so you actually need to run REAPER with the provided `Mother Project`, if you want to see anything sensible.
-By default proxy server expects REAPER to be running on port `8881`.
+By default proxy server expects REAPER to be running on port `8080`.

 ## REAPER project layout

 For this UI to work, your REAPER project must follow some rules.

 1. All songs are marked as regions from the beginning to the end.
-The region must have a name.
+The region must have a name (song name).
+Regions should not overlap.
 2. Tracks for which mixing is possible must have both

    - A hardware output
    - At least one send

-   During the mixing process, the UI would change the gain of individual sends.
+   The mixing process is implemented by changing the gain of individual sends.

-The example project has some more tracks so here is a brief explanation of their purpose.
+The example project has more tracks than just inputs and outputs so here is a brief explanation of their purpose.

 - A MIDI track is used for song markers (like chorus and verse).
-In my experience using REAPER markers for that would cause too much of a mess
+In my experience using REAPER markers for that would cause too much of a mess (though markers are also supported by this UI).
 - Click track is used for `Click source` items or simply put metronome.
-The global metronome usually doesn't cut it, because each band member usually prefers a different loudness for it (e.g. it's very important for a drummer but not so much for a vocalist)
+The global metronome usually doesn't cut it, because each band member usually prefers a different loudness for it (e.g. it's very important for a drummer but not so much for a vocalist).
-- The audio group is for tracks where you would put pre-recorded WAV files, like backtracks and vocal backtracks
+- The `Audio` group is for tracks where you would put pre-recorded WAV files, like backtracks and vocal backtracks.
-- The input group is for tracks having a physical input source, like a guitar or a microphone.
-If any additional processing is needed (compression, eq, reverb), it should be put on these tracks
+- The `Inputs` group is for tracks having a physical input source, like a guitar or a microphone.
+If any additional processing is needed (compression, eq, reverb), it should be put on these tracks.
-- The output group is for tracks with physical outputs.
+- The `Outputs` group is for tracks with physical outputs.
 All of these tracks have plugins for basic hearing safety - a `-10 dB` gain and a brick-wall limiter at `0 dB`.
 These tracks have "Receives" from input group tracks and audio group tracks.

 ## Notes